hanaseif19/Operating-Systems-Simulation/README.md

 # OS Project with MLFQ Scheduling

-This project implements an operating system in Java featuring Multi-Level Feedback Queue (MLFQ) scheduling.
+This project implements an operating system in C featuring Multi-Level Feedback Queue (MLFQ) scheduling.
 The OS is designed to handle resource and memory allocation, file reading, and concurrency using mutexes.
 Key features include:

 ## Key Features